minhIMT97/Reinforcement-Learning-for-Game/README.md

-# Structure-from-motion
+# Implementation of Deep Q learning algorithm for game application.
-An implementation from scratch of the structure from motion pipeline for 3D reconstruction.
-The outline of codes is from the course CS231A of Stanford University.
+An implementation of Deep Q learning with Pytorch with the combination of game theory for Pyrat - a 1vs1 game created by Telecom Bretage for learning purpose.